JuliaLang/julia/doc/stdlib/parallel.rst

    Switch to the scheduler to allow another scheduled task to run.
 A task that calls this function is still runnable, and will be restarted immediately if there are no other runnable tasks.

-.. function:: task_local_storage(symbol)
+.. function:: task_local_storage(key)

    ..
 Docstring generated from Julia source

-   Look up the value of a symbol in the current task's task-local storage.
+   Look up the value of a key in the current task's task-local storage.

-.. function:: task_local_storage(symbol, value)
+.. function:: task_local_storage(key, value)

    ..
 Docstring generated from Julia source

-   Assign a value to a symbol in the current task's task-local storage.
+   Assign a value to a key in the current task's task-local storage.

-.. function:: task_local_storage(body, symbol, value)
+.. function:: task_local_storage(body, key, value)

    ..
 Docstring generated from Julia source

-   Call the function ``body`` with a modified task-local storage, in which ``value`` is assigned to ``symbol``\ ; the previous value of ``symbol``\ , or lack thereof, is restored afterwards.
+   Call the function ``body`` with a modified task-local storage, in which ``value`` is assigned to ``key``\ ; the previous value of ``key``\ , or lack thereof, is restored afterwards.
 Useful for emulating dynamic scoping.

 .. function:: Condition()

    ..
 Docstring generated from Julia source

    Create an edge-triggered event source that tasks can wait for.
 Tasks that call ``wait`` on a ``Condition`` are suspended and queued.
 Tasks are woken up when ``notify`` is later called on the ``Condition``\ .
 Edge triggering means that only tasks waiting at the time ``notify`` is called can be woken up.
 For level-triggered notifications, you must keep extra state to keep track of whether a notification has happened.
-The ``Channel`` type does this, and so can be used for level-triggered events.
+The :class:`Channel` type does this, and so can be used for level-triggered events.

 .. function:: notify(condition, val=nothing; all=true, error=false)